J. M. G. Le Clézio: Biography

-Le Clézio's mother was born in the French Riviera city of Nice, his father on the island of Mauritius (which was a British possession, but his father was ethnically Breton, in France).
+Le Clézio's mother was born in the French Riviera city of Nice, his father on the island of British Mauritius (which was a British possession, but his father was ethnically Breton, in France).
 Both his father's and his mother's ancestors were originally from Morbihan, on the south coast of Brittany.

 His paternal ancestor François Alexis Le Clézio fled France in 1798 and settled with his wife and daughter on Mauritius, which was then a French colony but would soon pass into British hands.
 The colonists were allowed to maintain their customs and use the French language.
 Le Clézio has never lived in Mauritius for more than a few months at a time, but he has stated that he regards himself both as a Frenchman and a Mauritian.
 He has dual French and Mauritian citizenship (Mauritius gained independence in 1968) and calls Mauritius his "little fatherland".

 Le Clézio was born in Nice, his mother's native city, during World War II when his father was serving in the British Army in Nigeria.
 He was raised in Roquebillière, a small village near Nice until 1948 when he, his mother, and his brother boarded a ship to join his father in Nigeria.
 His 1991 novel Onitsha is partly autobiographical.
 In a 2004 essay, he reminisced about his childhood in Nigeria and his relationship with his parents.

 After studying at the University of Bristol in England from 1958 to 1959, Le Clézio finished his undergraduate degree at Nice's Institut d'études littéraires.
 In 1964 Le Clézio earned a master's degree from the University of Provence with a thesis on Henri Michaux and the mystical experience.

 After several years spent in London and Bristol, Le Clézio moved to the United States to work as a teacher.
 In 1967 he served as an aid worker in Thailand as part of his national service, but was quickly expelled from the country for protesting against child prostitution and sent to Mexico to finish his national service.
 From 1970 to 1974, he lived with the Embera-Wounaan tribe in Panama.
 He has been married since 1975 to Jémia Jean, who is Moroccan, and has three daughters (one by his first marriage with Rosalie Piquemal).
 Since the 1990s they have divided their residence between Albuquerque, Mauritius, and Nice.

 In 1983 Le Clézio wrote a doctoral thesis on colonial Mexican history for the University of Perpignan, on the conquest of the Purépecha people who inhabit the present-day state of Michoacán.
 It was serialized in a French magazine and published in Spanish in 1985.

 Le Clézio has taught at a number of universities around the world.
 A frequent visitor to South Korea, he taught French language and literature at Ewha Womans University in Seoul during the 2007 academic year.
 In November 2013, Le Clézio joined Nanjing University in China as a professor.